Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

-We are interested in mapping our deep CNN architecture back to a stacked RF, with axis-aligned split functions, for fast evaluation at test time.
-Given a CNN constructed from a K-level RF stack as described above, the weights $w_{H_{3k-2,3k-1}}$, $k=1...K$ manifest the correspondence of the CNN with the original tree structure.
-Thus, during training, keeping these weights and the corresponding biases, $b_{H_{3k-1}}$ fixed, allows the CNN to be trivially mapped back to the original RF stack.
-For a single level stack, the mapping is: (i) $\theta(n) = -b_{H_1(n)}/w_{f(n),H_1(n)}$, (ii) $y^l_c = w_{H_2(l),c}$.
-We refer to this as ``Map Back \#1''.
-Finally, when evaluating this RF, a softmax activation function needs to be applied to the output distribution.
-For deeper stacks, the output of \emph{each} RF must be post-processed with the corresponding activation function in the CNN, which in this paper is simple class normalization, but could be something different, such as softmax.
+ConvNets are highly redundant~\cite{Liu:sparseCNN} and thus require a lot of additional computation, which may limit their applications \textit{e.g.} on low power devices~\cite{GolodetzSVVCAPK15, Massiceti:2016wg}.
+We explore the possibility of mapping our deep ConvNet back to the more computationally efficient architecture of a stacked DF.
+Given a ConvNet constructed from a $K$-level DF stack, the weights $w_{H_{3k-2}(n),H_{3k-1}(l)}$, with $k=1...K$, manifest the original tree structure.
+Thus, keeping these weights and the corresponding biases, $b_{H_{3k-1}(l)}$, fixed during training allows the ConvNet to be mapped back onto the structure of the original DF stack.
+For a single level stack, the mapping is as follows: (i) $\theta_n = -b_{H_1(n)}/w_{f(n),H_1(n)}$, where $\theta_n$ is the threshold for split node $n$, and (ii) $y^l_c = w_{H_2(l),c}$.
+We refer to this as ``Map Back 1''.
+When evaluating this DF, a softmax activation function needs to be applied to the output distribution to mimic inference in the ConvNet.
+For deeper stacks, the output of \emph{each} DF must be post-processed with the corresponding activation function in the ConvNet, which in this paper is simple class normalization.

-While the approach described above does map the CNN architecture back to the original RF stack, it may not make optimal use of the parameter refinement learned during back-propagation.
-Above, for a single level stack we assigned $y^l_c = w_{H_2(l),c}$, which is the correct thing to do if only a single leaf neuron $H_2(l)$ fires in the network.
-However, after training by back-propagation, the activation pattern in $H_2$ may be distributed, with many neurons contributing to the prediction.